 2. Ask yourself what am I afraid might happen if I acknowledge the challenge with my child?
 What do I envision happening if I don’t have answers to questions that arise?
 What feeling inside of me am I trying to avoid?

 3. Was I taught to identify, understand, express, and then manage my feelings or was I told to manage my feelings without guidance on how to skillfully do so?
 What strategies do I use for myself as an adult when I am feeling emotionally imbalanced?
+Are they healthy?
+Would I want my children to use these same coping strategies?

 4. What do I think children need when they are faced with challenges or uncertainty?
 How did this article change and/or strengthen my views?
 Am I open to updating any of my current beliefs?